J-elmer/Performer-Microservice/README.md

 You can test through postman.
 The application is configured to run on port 6060, so be sure to send requests to that port or change it in the application.properties file.

+**Important note**

-Note that for the whole functionallity to work, you should also make sure you run the concert microservice, otherwise deleting and updating performers will not work as expected.
+In order for the whole application to work, you should also make sure you run the concert microservice, otherwise deleting and updating performers will not work as expected.